 If you are financially unable to pay, we want to help you apply for available assistance programs, including Ohio’s Hospital Care Assurance Program (HCAP).
 Through HCAP, Avita provides basic, medically necessary hospital services free of charge to Ohio residents whose income falls below the HCAP guidelines.
 If your income exceeds these guidelines but your limited income, savings, and/or assets or your extensive medical bills do not allow you to pay for your services, please contact us to see if you qualify for a discount based on your financial need.
 Standardized criteria are used based on total gross family income and the number of dependents in the family unit.
 The Federal Poverty Guidelines in effect on the service date are the basis for determining the income guidelines.
-We encourage all eligible patients 07-01-2018-A-PAC-013 Page 3 of 4 to apply and provide information through discussions during scheduling, registration, financial counseling, and billing conversations.
+We encourage all eligible patients to apply and provide information through discussions during scheduling, registration, financial counseling, and billing conversations.
 We also publish information and guidelines on signage and our statements and provide information to community action groups.

 - Financial assistance requests can be made by contacting the Customer Service team via telephone or written correspondence, or by visiting the Financial Counseling team located at any Avita hospital